man > perlrebackslash(1)

 similar to the functions "lcfirst" and "ucfirst".

-will lowercase/uppercase all characters following them, until either the end of the
+lowercase/uppercase all characters following them, until either the end of the pattern or the

-pattern or the next occurrence of "\E", whichever comes first.
-They provide functionality
+next occurrence of "\E", whichever comes first.
+They provide functionality similar to what

-the pattern. "\Q" adds a backslash to any character that could have special meaning to
+pattern. "\Q" adds a backslash to any character that could have special meaning to Perl.
+In

-Perl.
-In the ASCII range, it quotes every character that isn't a letter, digit, or
+the ASCII range, it quotes every character that isn't a letter, digit, or underscore.
+See

-underscore.
-See "quotemeta" in perlfunc for details on what gets quoted for non-ASCII
+"quotemeta" in perlfunc for details on what gets quoted for non-ASCII code points.
+Using

-code points.
-Using this ensures that any character between "\Q" and "\E" will be matched
+this ensures that any character between "\Q" and "\E" will be matched literally, not

 Mnemonic: Lowercase, Uppercase, Fold-case, Quotemeta, End.